Minor-Universal Graph for Graphs on Surfaces: Introduction

-For instance, the Strong Product Theorem~\cite{DJMMx20}, which states that every planar graph is a subgraph of the strong product of a graph of bounded treewidth and a path, has provided many new insights in planar graph theory, as it suffices to study such product to derive properties on all planar graphs.
-This includes a proof for bounding their queue number and other variant of chromatic number~\cite{DEJWW20}.
-Another example is the design of NCA-labeling schemes~\cite{AGKR04}, whose goal is to associate with each vertex of each $n$-vertex tree a short label so that the label of the nearest-common ancestor between any two vertices $u,v$ can be retrieved from the labels of $u$ and of $v$.
-Interestingly, it is shown in~\cite{GKLPP18} how a specific tree with $n^c$ vertices containing every $n$-vertex trees as topological minor can be used for the design of succinct NCA-labeling schemes, namely with $c\log{n}$-bit labels.
-Similar connections are known between adjacency-labeling schemes and induced-universal graphs~\cite{ADBTK17,DEGJx21}.
-The last example is the refinement of celebrated Excluded Grid Theorem of Robertson and Seymour~\cite{RST94} which states that the graphs excluding as minor a fixed planar graph have bounded treewidth.
-This result relies on the fact that every planar graph is a minor of some relatively small grid.
-So excluding such a grid as minor implies excluding as minor any small enough planar graph.
+For example, Lipton and Tarjan~\cite{LT80} showed that every $n$-vertex planar graph has a set of $O(\sqrt{n^{2-\alpha}}\,)$ vertices whose removal leaves the graph with connected components of at most $n^{\alpha}$ vertices\footnote{The original statement in~\cite[Theorem~3]{LT80} is formulated differently, as it allows each vertex to have a non-negative weight summing to one.
+It states that for every $\eps\in[0,1]$, there is a set of $O(\sqrt{n/\eps})$ vertices whose removal leaves components of cost at most $\eps$, which is at most $\eps n$ vertices assuming uniform cost $1/n$.
+Our formulation is obtained by setting $\eps = 1/n^{1-\alpha}$.}.
+Choosing $\alpha = 2/3$, this implies that every $n$-vertex planar graph is a subgraph of a graph obtained from a star by blowing up each vertex with a clique of $O(n^{2/3})$ vertices.
+This Star-Blowup Theorem has numerous applications for algorithms and data structures for planar graphs.
+Along the same lines, the recent Fan-Blowup Theorem for planar graphs~\cite{DJMMW25} states that every $n$-vertex planar graph is a subgraph of a fan\footnote{A star whose leaves are connected by a path.} blown up by a clique of $O(\sqrt{n}\log^2{n})$ vertices.
+Both blowup theorems generalize to Euler genus-$g$ graphs by adding $O(\sqrt{gn}\,)$ vertices to the blowing-up clique.
+Another example is the design of NCA-labeling schemes~\cite{AGKR04}, which assign a short label to each vertex of an $n$-vertex tree so that the nearest common ancestor of any two vertices can be inferred solely from their labels.
+Interestingly, Gawrychowski, Kuhn, {\L}opusza{\'n}ski, Panagiotou and Su~\cite{GKLPP18} showed how a specific tree with $n^c$ vertices containing all $n$-vertex trees as a topological minor can be used for the design of succinct and efficient NCA-labeling schemes, that is, with $(c+o(1))\log_2{n}$-bit labels where $c \approx 2.31757$.
+Similar connections are well-known between adjacency-labeling schemes and induced-universal graphs~\cite{KNR88,ADBTK17,DEGJx21}.
+Yet another example is the celebrated Grid Minor Theorem of Robertson and Seymour~\cite{RS86a}, which states that graphs excluding a fixed planar graph as a minor have bounded tree-width\footnote{The \emph{tree-width} of $G$ is a measure of how $G$ is close to a tree.
+It is the smallest $k$ such that $G$ is a subgraph of a chordal graph with maximum clique size $k+1$.}.
+This result relies on the fact that every planar graph is a minor of a relatively small grid.
+Thus, proving that the property holds when excluding a single grid suffices to prove that it holds when excluding any planar graph.

 \paragraph{Our results.}